 Could it be Uncle Bob’s camera?

 Why bother with commercial headshot photography?
-There is an old saying in the professional photography world that everyone has an Uncle Bob, someone in the family that has a “decent” camera and is “pretty good” at using it.
-It’s the reason very often given by people and businesses not to pay to have professional photographs taken of themselves, their family or even their business – Uncle Bob can do it.
-But is that really a good decision?
+There is an old saying in professional photography that everyone has an Uncle Bob.
+Someone in the family with a “decent” camera and is “pretty good” at using it.
+And it’s the reason often given by people and businesses not to pay to have professional photographs taken of themselves, their family or their business.
+But Uncle Bob can do it they say.
+However, is that really a good decision?
 It depends……..

-Uncle Bob might be good, but is he good enough?
+So Uncle Bob might be good, but is he good enough?
 Let’s take personal headshots for example – 99% of the population when asked would probably say something like – “oh I am not at all photogenic, all photographs of me look terrible, I hate having my photograph taken……”.
-Why do people say this – sometimes its personal insecurity, sometimes its modesty but its often based on the images they have seen of themselves taken by the likes of Uncle Bob or maybe selfies taken on their mobile telephone.
+Why do people say this?
+Sometimes it’s personal insecurity, sometimes it’s modesty but often it is based on the images they have seen of themselves.
+Images taken by the likes of Uncle Bob or maybe selfies taken on their mobile telephone.

-Now it’s one thing to have average personal headshots for the family album, but not when it comes to business.
-Professional quality headshots should not only be technically perfect but they should convey the personality of the person – they need to create a feeling of approachability, trust, professionalism – make the customer feel that they are someone that they want to do business with.
+It’s one thing to have “average” quality personal headshots for the family album, but not when it comes to business.
+Professional quality headshots should not only be technically perfect but they should convey the personality of the person.
+They need to create a feeling of approachability, trust, professionalism – make the customer feel that they are someone that they want to do business with.

 What is the purpose of a headshot?

-So many business websites don’t have headshots of the owners or the staff, why not?
-It’s the greatest asset the business has, its often the key differentiator with the competition, especially in the service sector.
-Many times the answer is because they don’t like themselves in photographs – or at least the ones they have had taken so far – probably the ones taken by Uncle Bob!
-In some cases those businesses that do have head shots on their web site, they are of average quality – inconsistent backgrounds, inconsistent colour style, inconsistent or awkward cheesy poses.
+Many business websites don’t have headshots of the owners or the staff, why not?
+It’s the greatest asset the business has, it’s often the key differentiator with the competition, especially in the service sector.
+Often they don’t like themselves in photographs – or at least the ones they have had taken so far.
+In some cases those businesses that do have head shots on their web site, they are of average quality – inconsistent backgrounds, inconsistent colour style, inconsistent or awkward poses.
 It shouldn’t be like that.
 That is why using high quality commercial headshot photography is important to all businesses.

 Coaching and styling

-To produce the kind of headshots that will create feelings of trust, approachability and professionalism that business web sites need takes a lot of skill on the part of the photographer.
-Having the right equipment is not enough, it’s knowing how to use it, it’s knowing how to light a subject, it’s knowing how to finish the image with careful retouching and above all it’s having the experience and knowledge of how to make the subject feel comfortable with themselves, how to coach and style the subject during the shoot.
+Creating feelings of trust, approachability and professionalism takes a lot of skill on the part of the photographer.
+Having the right equipment is not enough, it’s knowing how to use it, it’s knowing how to light a subject, it’s knowing how to finish the image with careful retouching.
+Above all, it’s having the experience and knowledge of how to make the subject feel comfortable with themselves, how to coach and style the subject during the shoot.
 The reason that most people don’t feel good about photographs of themselves is usually down to the photographer and not themselves.
 The experience in the hands of a trained professional should be an enjoyable uplifting one, not a daunting task.

 Why your business needs headshots